How to Monetize Your Expertise Online — The Ultimate Guide

 For example, dad advice on life and DIY appeals to a younger demographic who are living independently for the first time.
 According to Sprout Social, 91 percent of 18-29 year olds use YouTube, so it’s no surprise the Dad, how do I? channel uses that platform, or that it’s doing so well there.

 Whatever audience you target, its average member should ideally have either disposable income or access to budget allocated for education (e.g. at a business).
-Obviously, targeting learners with access to money to spend makes your job of monetization easier.
-Sounds like an obvious point, but too often edupreneurs don’t get clear enough about who will really makes the buying decision about their offerings.
+Obviously, targeting people with access to money to spend makes your job of monetization easier.
+Sounds like an obvious point, but too often expertise-based businesses don’t get clear enough about who will really makes the buying decision about their offerings.

 And what if your learners are younger or less affluent – i.e., less likely to have access to funds to spend on learning?
 You can still monetize your offerings through less direct paths to payment like ad revenue, affiliate marketing, sponsorship, and other techniques (more on that later!), but the journey to success may be somewhat slower and will likely depend on attracting a larger audience.
 (Remember, Dad, how do I? guy has three million subscribers!)

 Whoever your prospects are, they also need to have the time available to work with and learn from you.
 Often that means you need to help them make engaging with you a priority.
 Part of successful building a successful expertise-based business is demonstrating your value in advance so your prospects want to make time for your offerings.
-(This is the main reason that content marketing is so important for experts who want to make money online.)
+(This is the main reason that content marketing is so important if you want to sell your expertise online.)

 Try to think of as many potential learners as you can.
 While having a primary target audience in mind is good practice, the more ways you can position and promote an offering – and the more paths to payment you can identify – the more successful it is likely to be.